mikependon/RepoDB.NET/pages/mappers/classhandlermapper.md

 #### How to Map?

-There are 3 ways of doing the map.
-You can either do the following.
+There are various ways of mapping a class handler into an entity model.
+You can use either do the following approach.

 Via the [ClassHandlerMapper](/mapper/classhandlermapper) class.